NBISweden/workshop-reproducible-research/pages/conda/conda-3-projects.md

 conda env create -n project_mrsa -f environment.yml
 ```

-> **Tip** <br>
+!!!
+Tip
-> You can also specify exactly which channel a package should come from
+    You can also specify exactly which channel a package should come from
-> inside the environment file, using the `channel::package=version`
+    inside the environment file, using the `channel::package=version`
-> syntax.
+    syntax.

-> **Tip** <br>
+!!!
+Tip
-> Instead of the `-n` flag you can use the `-p` flag to set the full path to
+    Instead of the `-n` flag you can use the `-p` flag to set the full path to
-> where the Conda environment should be installed.
+    where the Conda environment should be installed.
 In that way you can
-> contain the Conda environment inside the project directory, which does make
+    contain the Conda environment inside the project directory, which does make
-> sense from a reproducibility perspective, and makes it easier to keep track
+    sense from a reproducibility perspective, and makes it easier to keep track
-> of what environment belongs to what project.
+    of what environment belongs to what project.
 If you don't specify `-p` the
-> environment will be installed in the default `miniconda3/envs/` directory.
+    environment will be installed in the default `miniconda3/envs/` directory.

 * Activate the environment!